-There will be limited ADA parking for guests with disabilities onsite, located in Lot A. Directions to ADA Parking will be marked on the streets with traffic message boards – be sure to follow these signs.
+There will be limited Accessible parking for guests with disabilities onsite.
+Directions to Accessible Parking will be marked on the streets with traffic message boards – be sure to follow these signs.

-There will be an ADA entrance, located near the ADA parking lot.
+There will be an Accessible entrance, located near the Accessible parking lot.
 Disabled guests may use this entrance to safely enter the venue.
-After using ADA entry, please visit the Accessibility Services kiosk immediately after so that you can keep using ADA entry for the following show days.
+After using Accessible entry, please visit the Accessibility Services hub immediately after so that you can keep using accessible entry for the following show days.

-- If a disabled guest wants to switch their companion, please bring the old companion wristband to the Accessibility Services kiosk to be reissued
+- If a disabled guest wants to switch their companion, please bring the old companion wristband to the Accessibility Services Hub to be reissued.

-There will be accessible viewing areas made available to ADA patrons at designated stages.
+There will be accessible viewing areas made available to disabled guests at designated stages.
 For more information on how to gain access to these areas, please visit us at the Accessibility Services Hub that is located to the left once you enter the festival.

 Accessible Viewing Area Policies:

-- Companions may be asked to stand in the back if capacity is reached
+- Companions may be asked to stand in the back if the viewing area reaches capacity.

 Service animals are permitted throughout the venue.
-However, this does not include emotional support animals, therapy animals, companion animals, and pets are not permitted into the event.
+However, emotional support animals, therapy animals, companion animals, and pets are not permitted into the event.
 Any animal whose task is to provide protection, emotional support, well-being, comfort, or companionship is not considered a service animal and will not be allowed into the venue.
-Only legitimate service animals that are individually trained and under the proper care of their owners will be provided with the appropriate credentials and allowed within the event footprint.
-Due to large-scale service animal fraud, and for the protection of all festival patrons, service animals must be screened and registered by the ADA team immediately upon entry to the site.
+Only service animals that have been individually trained and are under the proper care of their owners will be allowed within the premises.

 The following guidelines must be followed:

-- All service animals must remain by the handler’s side at all times and must be harnessed, leashed, or tethered.
-If these devices interfere with the service animal’s work or if the handler’s disability prevents the use of these devices, the handler must maintain control of the animal through voice, signal, or other effective controls
+- Service animals must remain by the handler’s side at all times and must be harnessed, leashed, or tethered.
+If these devices interfere with the service animal’s work or if the handler’s disability prevents the use of these devices, the handler must maintain control of the animal through voice, signal, or other effective controls.

-- All animals should have legally required vaccinations.
+- All service animals should have legally required vaccinations.
 The ADA Coordinator or Manager may ask for proof of vaccination during the verification process.

-Upon entering the security checkpoint, you must let the guard know that they need to call ADA on the radio to come register your furry companion.
-All service animals must be checked into ADA and given the proper credentials in order to be at the event, before stepping foot into the event footprint.
-We ask that you do not leave your animal in your car while you’re inside the event, as vehicles without air conditioning on may become too hot and unsafe for any animal.
+We ask that you do not leave your animal in your car while you’re attending the event, as vehicles without active air conditioning may become too hot and unsafe for any animal.

 Effective Communication Requests

-Requests for these services must be emailed to us at least 30 days prior to the event to allow for sufficient preparation.
-The deadline for this event is February 24th.
+Requests for these services must be submitted to us at least 30 days prior to the event to allow for sufficient preparation.
+The deadline for this event is 2/21/2024.
 To submit a request, please fill out the Effective Communication Request Form.

-First Aid: We have several First Aid locations throughout the venue, noted on the event maps and mobile app.
-Professional medical staff can help you with your medical needs at these locations.
+- First Aid: We have several First Aid locations throughout the venue, noted on the event map and mobile app, if available.
+Professional medical staff can provide assistance to your medical needs at these locations.